abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 secretary, guest monk, stores monk, computer monk, kitchen manager, chores monk, librarian, accounts manager, and so on.
 These tasks can take a fair amount of effort and patience to deal with.
-So it may be helpful for us—before we decide to "assist" someone or express our opinion about how a task should be done—to ask ourselves whether we are creating more of a burden for the person who has taken on the responsibility of doing that particular task.
+So it may be helpful for us---before we decide to "assist" someone or express our opinion about how a task should be done---to ask ourselves whether we are creating more of a burden for the person who has taken on the responsibility of doing that particular task.

 The subject of boundaries goes beyond respecting each other's duties.